Day-by-Day / December 2, 1805

 December 2, 1805

-Tongue Point, Astoria, OR J. Field brings in marrow bones from their first Pacific elk killed.
-Clark and several men are ill.
-Lewis is looking for a place for winter camp.
+At Tongue Point, Pvt.
+Joseph Field brings in marrow bones from their first Pacific elk, a significant addition to the health of Clark and the several enlisted men who are ill.
+Down the river, Lewis continues looking for a site to build winter quarters.

 Hunting and Fishing